moveit/moveit_tutorials/doc/chomp_planner/chomp_planner_tutorial.rst

   Set this to true/false if you want to use stochastic descent while optimizing the cost.
 In stochastic descent, a random point from the trajectory is used, rather than all the trajectory points.
 This is faster and guaranteed to converge, but it may take more iterations in the worst case.

 - **enable failure recovery**: ::
-  If this is set to true, CHOMP tweaks ceratin parameters in the hope to find a solution when one does not exist with the default paramters specified in the ``chomp_planning.yaml`` file.
+  If this is set to true, CHOMP tweaks certain parameters in the hope to find a solution when one does not exist with the default parameters specified in the ``chomp_planning.yaml`` file.

 - **max_recovery_attempts**: ::
   This is the maximum times that CHOMP is run with a varied set of parameters after the first attempt with the default parameters.